 * The 2016 price includes round-trip transfer to Talkeetna, three nights lodging in Talkeetna, NPS Mountaineering Permit Fee, and NPS Park Entrance Fee.

-Mt.
-McKinley (20,320'), also known as Denali, is the highest peak in North America and considered one of the most impressive mountains in the world.
-McKinley's Upper West Rib Route is an inspiring and aesthetic line that climbs the steep south face from 14,200' to the summit ridge.
+Denali (20,310'), formerly known as Mt.
+McKinley, is the highest peak in North America and considered one of the most impressive mountains in the world.
+Denali's Upper West Rib Route is an inspiring and aesthetic line that climbs the steep south face from 14,200' to the summit ridge.
 High altitude, Alaskan weather, and the technical and committing nature of this route have drawn climbers to the Upper West Rib for over 50 years.
 Expedition highlights include:

-- Navigate the enormous Kahiltna Glacier up the flanks of Mt.
-McKinley, establishing high camp at 14,200' in Denali's Genet Basin.
+- Navigate the enormous Kahiltna Glacier up the flanks of Denali, establishing high camp at 14,200' in Denali's Genet Basin.

-- Weave through the granite rocks and snow ridgeline above McKinley's south face on a summit bid up McKinley's Upper West Rib.
+- Weave through the granite rocks and snow ridgeline above Denali's south face on a summit bid up Denali's Upper West Rib.

 - Join an expedition structured for success: no pre-determined ending date and a flexible itinerary gives our expedition the freedom to make a summit bid on a timeline dictated by the mountain and the climbing team.